The Gysin exact sequence for $S^1$-equivariant symplectic homology: Morse-Bott constructions

 Via this identification, the map $\Delta$ is induced by the chain map $\bar\Delta :C_*\to C_{*+1}$ given by

-Indeed, the short exact sequence of the cone $\cC(\bar d^2)=SC_{*-1}^{S^1}\oplus SC_*^{S^1}$ writes
+Indeed, the short exact sequence of the cone $\cC(d^2)=SC_{*-1}^{S^1}\oplus SC_*^{S^1}$ writes

 The maps $i$ and $p$ are the canonical inclusion and projection.
 The connecting homomorphism in the homological long exact sequence is the map $D$, so that the maps $i$ and $p$ induce $M$ and $E$ respectively.
 Hence the composition $\bar\Delta=i\circ p$ induces $\Delta=M\circ E$.
+We refer to~\cite{BO4} for a description of the BV-operator from a different perspective.

 \end{remark}